 The market for RPAs is still somewhat limited.
 On the other hand, it is expanding at a dizzying rate.
-For instance, by 2023, investment on RPA software would reach a total of one billion dollars.
+For instance, by 2023, investment in RPA software would reach a total of one billion dollars.
 This indicates that it has grown at a compound annual rate of growth of 41 percent and will continue to do so from 2019 through 2023.

-By the year 2024, it is anticipated that forty percent of big firms would have used an RPA software solution.
+By the year 2024, it is anticipated that forty percent of big firms will have used an RPA software solution.
 It has the potential to act as a gateway to artificial intelligence for many different businesses.

 It is not surprising that businesses are enthusiastic about the possibilities of RPA Implementation Services when one considers the potential advantages of the technology; but, if businesses choose to ignore or behave stupidly with regard to the dangers, they will dramatically raise their probability of failure.